 Malaysia's Evolving AI Regulatory Landscape

-Additionally, the newly established National AI Office (NAIO) is developing a dedicated AI law potentially by the second half of 2026, and Bank Negara Malaysia (BNM) has released AI governance guidelines for financial services.
+Adding further urgency, the newly established National AI Office (NAIO) is actively developing dedicated AI legislation with a potential enactment target in the second half of 2026.
+Bank Negara Malaysia (BNM) has separately released AI governance guidelines for financial services.
+For C-suite leaders, the message is clear: the window for voluntary, self-directed compliance planning is narrowing.

 PDPA 2025 Amendments: What Changed